voidauth/voidauth/README.md

 ```

 > [!TIP]
-> A bind mount as shown for VoidAuth `/app/config` is recommended to enable customization.
+> A bind mount as shown for VoidAuth `/app/config` is recommended to enable logo and email template customization.

 After creating/updating the compose.yml file and filling in the required environment variables, run `docker compose up -d` to get started.